 Is Yoga Right For Those Who Are Overweight or Obese

 The videos within the “Insanity” program even showcase thin women and men who can, for the most part, easily keep up with Sean T as he jumps from one intense exercise to the next.
-When you are carrying even just 50 to 100 extra pounds of body fat and if you have health issues that can come along with being overweight, such as respiratory problems, those exercises are much more difficult to keep up with.
+When carrying even just 50 to 100 extra pounds of body fat and having health issues that can come along with being overweight, such as respiratory problems, those exercises are much more difficult to keep up with.

 Yoga, on the other hand, is performed at a slow and steady pace.
 While some of the poses are more advanced and cannot be performed by all, there is room to adjust and do what you can within your physical limitations.
 There is nothing wrong with building up to new poses while taking your time to breathe and enjoy the journey.